vitalif/vitastor/docs/config/layout-osd.en.md

 Clients don't need to be aware of disk_alignment, so it's not required to put a modified value into etcd key /vitastor/config/global.

+## data_csum_type

+- Type: string
+- Default: none

+Data checksum type to use.
+May be "crc32c" or "none".
+Set to "crc32c" to enable data checksums.

+## csum_block_size

+- Type: integer
+- Default: 4096

+Checksum calculation block size.

+Must be equal or a multiple of [bitmap_granularity](layout-cluster.en.md#bitmap_granularity) (which is usually 4 KB).

+Checksums increase metadata size by 4 bytes per each csum_block_size of data.

+Checksums are always a compromise:
+1. You either sacrifice +1 GB RAM per 1 TB of data
+2. Or you raise csum_block_size, for example, to 32k and sacrifice 50% random write iops due to checksum read-modify-write
+3. Or you turn off [inmemory_metadata](osd.en.md#inmemory_metadata) and sacrifice 50% random read iops due to checksum reads

+Option 1 (default) is recommended for all-flash setups because these usually have enough RAM.

+Option 2 is recommended for HDD-only setups.
+HDD-only setups usually do NOT have enough RAM for the default 4 KB csum_block_size.

+Option 3 is recommended for SSD+HDD setups (because metadata SSDs will handle extra reads without any performance drop) and also *maybe* for NVMe all-flash setups when you don't have enough RAM (because NVMe drives have plenty of read iops to spare).